 Before the end of the sixth long semester, the student must propose research for their PhD dissertation.

 The student must write a concise abstract of the dissertation proposal.
-The abstract must address how each of the three CSEM Concentration Areas A, B, and C will be addressed in, and form an integral part of, the proposed research.
+The abstract must address how each of the three CSEM Concentration Areas A, B, and C will be addressed in, and form an integral part of, the proposed research (Abstract Guidelines).
 The student must meet with each member of his or her dissertation committee to discuss the abstract, the expertise the committee member will contribute to the dissertation, and the background knowledge expected of the student, as well as the types of questions that might be asked at the proposal presentation (see Dissertation Proposal Presentation section below.)
 The abstract must be signed by each member of the committee.
 Before the dissertation proposal presentation may be scheduled, this abstract must be submitted to and approved by the Graduate Studies Subcommittee (GSSC.)
+Submit the abstract in pdf format to the Graduate Coordinator who will make it available to the GSSC for review.

 The student must write his or her dissertation proposal and submit it to each member of the dissertation committee, and to the Graduate Coordinator.
 The proposal must conform to a set of requirements that the Graduate Studies Committee will make available.